 Not doing this is a mistake most beginners and some intermediate dancers make.
 They take the most advanced workshops that are being offered.
 As cool as this might sound, it is actually very counterproductive.
-Think of it this way: if you’ve spent a whole month training to run a five-mile marathon, you wouldn’t go and sign up to run a twenty-mile one instead, right?
+Think of it this way: if you’ve spent a whole month training to run a five-mile run you wouldn’t go and sign up to run a marathon, right?
 Exactly.

 Take something that you can handle.
 Otherwise, you’ll leave the workshop irritated because you didn’t get the move, or just confused, because it felt like too much.
 Ideally, you should take something at your level that pushes you a bit more.
 Like, for example, a workshop that combines things you know how to do already in ways you hadn’t thought of.

 - Take a workshop from someone who’s there to teach, not put on a show.

 Not every sportsperson can be a coach.
 Some people are just really good dancers who get to teach workshops because of them being good dancers.
 Teaching is a craft, and it takes time to polish it and get good at it, no matter how good of a dancer you are.
 And some of these really good dancers don’t know how to teach well.
 What they do know how to do is amaze you with their dancing skills at every moment they get.
 In doing so, however, they will never come down to your level.
 They are not concerned about showing you what you can do with your own dancing, based on your needs.
 Instead, they want to show you what you could do if you ever were to become as skilled as they are.
 (A note: if you’re willingly taking a workshop that is clearly above your skill level, you cannot expect the instructor to come down to your level.)
 Also, be on the lookout for those who are trying to teach you a show routine; that is, something that cannot be replicated on the social dance floor.
 (I go into more detail about this in this piece.)

 - If you have a question, ask it.